Michael-77cm/Weather-To-Do_List/README.md

 Once a task is completely deleted, this notification pops up at the top of the screen:
 <img width="2832" height="141" alt="image" src="https://github.com/user-attachments/assets/70667d53-d0f5-4f5f-83d0-6ed344c3d679" />
-Future Enhancements:
+Additional Features:
 - Three vibes on the weather app to select from, these would be: realistic, playful or dramatic.
 - A tab that shows you what today
-- A tab that shows you the time with the seconds counting down
+- A tab that shows you the time with the seconds counting down Future Enhancements:
 - Being able to create a Large number of tasks in a day
-- Having the tasks to do in a day to be in a clickable format where you can click to the next task in order to being space efficient and having a nice simple functionality.
+- Having the tasks to do in a day to be in a clickable format where you can click to the next task as an added functionality and in order to be space efficient.

 ##
 ## 4. Design / User Experience